RossiJr/JavaDemos/README.md

    mvn clean install
    mvn spring-boot:run

-> It is nice to say that some line-comments are automatically generated to improve writing speed.
+> It is nice to say that some inline-comments are automatically generated to improve writing speed.
 However, **all** of them are read and further improved by the author.

 > It is noteworthy that you can run most of the demos just by using `docker-compose up --build`, instead of configuring them in your own machine.